stichtingsem/pilot-phase/decisions-preparation-team-13112020.md

 Elias: Yes.
 For data minimization an open question remains if we can reduce this to only the id, since name and description are already exchanged in catalogue API.

 ### 2. Define status entitlement in API or separate service?
-Based on the design it is not possible to determine quantity activated, quantity shared and quantity available.
+Marcel: Based on the design it is not possible to determine quantity activated, quantity shared and quantity available.
 This are important aspects to know for processes like cancelation and returns > Do we adjust the API or design additional status API?

 ### 3. Which identifiers do we allow to be used (in the pilot)?